-Description of North Carolina Residential Electric Rates
+A Description of North Carolina Residential Electric Rates

-Duke Energy Progress offers a variety of rate and demand-side management/ energy efficiency (DSM/EE) options for North Carolina residential customers.
+Duke Energy Progress offers a variety of rate options for North Carolina residential customers.
 All residential rates apply to electricity used for domestic purposes in and around a residential dwelling unit.
 It is your responsibility to choose and qualify for the rate that best suits your needs.
 Duke Energy Progress will, however, be glad to provide you with information to help you make an informed decision.

-If you have any questions about these options, please contact Duke Energy Progress at 800.452.2777 or 919.508.5400 in Raleigh.
-Complete rate schedules and other tariffs are available at duke-energy.com or upon request.
-Details regarding DSM/EE programs are also available at duke-energy.com/sayeenergy.
+If you have any questions about these rates, please call Duke Energy Progress at 1.800.452.2777 or 919.508.5400 in Raleigh.
+Complete rate schedules are available on our website at duke-energy.com/progress or upon request.